alexielm/alexielm/README.md

 - 👋 Hi, I’m Alexiel Mejias
-- 👀 I’m a software developer with a passion for robotics and videography so I try to combine them both when posible.
+- 👀 I’m a software developer with a passion for robotics and videography so I try to combine them both when possible.
 - 🌱 I’m currently typing this message.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...